piyush-palta/risk-analyzer/README.md

 ### Future development Strategy
 * The project isn't optimized for scaling purposes yet.
 Server is opening only one socket, and Synchronous processing is done.
 To optimize this, threading will be introduced.
-* Blacklist dump is highly time inefficient and processing a single query clocks an average of 1 sec.
-Instead of using pydnsbl package, a manual implementation of the same will be taken up later to deal with this problem

 ### Architecture
 The below image illustrates the architecture of Risk Analyzer server :